-On March 11, 2020, the World Health Organization ("WHO") classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure globally.
-As a result of the pandemic, on March 20, 2020, the office of Federal Student Aid began providing temporary relief on ED-owned federal student loans.
-This included suspension of loan payments and stopped collections on defaulted loans.
-The Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") was enacted into law on March 27, 2020, providing for these relief measures on ED-owned federal student loans through September 30, 2020, which were subsequently extended most recently through June 30, 2023.
-As a result of the CARES Act provisions on ED-owned federal student loans, ASA's revenues were impacted in 2022 and 2021.
+As a result of the COVID-19 pandemic, the office of Federal Student Aid suspended loan payments and stopped collections on defaulted loans.
+The Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") was enacted into law on March 27, 2020, providing for these relief measures on ED-owned federal student loans through August 28, 2023.
+As a result of the CARES Act provisions on ED-owned federal student loans, ASA's revenues have been impacted.